 In 1996, at the fourteenth conference of the International Association of Historians of Asia (IAHA) held in Bangkok, Thailand, Wang Gungwu, a leading historian from Southeast Asia, made an intriguing argument.
-He wanted historians to pay more attention to nationbuilding in Southeast Asia, a scholarly field dominated by political scientists, sociologists and other social scientists.
-Fifty years after the end of the Second tions): Indonesia, Malaysia, the Philippines, Singapore and Thailand.2 Complementing this core series are two more publications, one which compiles Wang's essays on Nation and Civilisation in Asia and another coled with blish a) book lecting papers from the 2002 ISEAS conference on "Nation-building Histories: Thailand, Philippines, Indonesia, Malaysia and Singapore."3At first glance, Wang's suggestion seems divorced from pre-existing intellectual trends within Southeast Asian historiography.
-It apparently calls for a return to more "traditional" forms of history-writing, which emphasizes the perspectives of elites, politicians, and the nation-state, as opposed to histories of the region which adopt a "history-from-below" approach or a broader regional perspective.
-On the other hand, the HNB series could arguably be seen as a response to frequent calls for Southeast Asians to be more involved in the development of the history and historiography of their region.4
+He wanted historians to pay more attention to nation-building in Southeast Asia, a scholarly field dominated by political scientists, sociologists and other social scientists.
+Fifty years after the end of the Second tions): Indonesia, Malaysia, the Philippines, Singapore and Thailand.
+2 Complementing this core series are two more publications, one which compiles Wang's essays on Nation and Civilisation in Asia and another collecting papers from the 2002 ISEAS conference on "Nation-building Histories: Thailand, Philippines, Indonesia, Malaysia and Singapore."
+At first glance, Wang's suggestion seems divorced from pre-existing intellectual trends within Southeast Asian historiography.
+It apparently calls for a return to more "traditional" forms of history-writing, which emphasizes the perspectives of clites, politicians, and the nation-state, as opposed to histories of the region which adopt a "history-from-below" approach or a broader regional perspective.
+On the other hand, the HNB series could arguably be seen as a response to frequent calls for Southeast Asians to be more involved in the development of the history and historiography of their region.
+The nation-building histories also add to and expand